-It will accommodate industrial uses, including population serving industrial businesses essential to the efficient functioning of a growing inner-City residential population, as well as strategic industrial uses to support Sydney Airport.
+The Alexandra Canal locality will continue to accommodate industrial uses, including population serving industrial businesses essential to the efficient functioning of a growing inner-City residential population, as well as strategic industrial uses to support Sydney Airport.
 Limited ancillary uses may also be appropriate to support the industrial uses and working population in the area.

-The area is located close to the NSW Government's WestConnex interchange at St Peters that will, once connected to the airport and Port, likely facilitate more efficient movement of freight into and out of the area.
+The area is located close to the NSW Government's WestConnex interchange at St Peters that will facilitate more efficient movement of freight into and out of the area.